Our products are proudly manufactured in Canada and are a product of Canada.

 Phthalate Content in Fruit Jellies (Gummies/Jujubes)

-A peer reviewed study outlines the various types of phthalates found in fruit jellies eaten by kids and adults.
+A 2010 study outlines the various types of phthalates found in fruit jellies eaten by kids and adults.
+A 2025 study reveals that endocrine-disrupting chemicals are commonly found in food due to their migration from plastic packaging.